getcanoe/website/_posts/2018-01-05-canoe-is-born.markdown

 I started looking into crypto currencies at the beginning of December, around one month ago.
 Buying some Bitcoin and learning the ropes.
 But I immediately started looking at the "mining free" coins, since IMHO there's an obviously idiotic waste of energy going on with the whole mining concept.

 ## The DAGs
-As so called “DAG coins” eliminate mining - RaiBlocks, IOTA and Byteball caught my attention.
-Of these three, RaiBlocks felt most interesting to me.
+As so called “DAG coins” eliminate mining - [Nano](https://nano.org) (formerly known as RaiBlocks), IOTA and Byteball caught my attention.
+Of these three, Nano felt most interesting to me.

 Byteball does have some nice features, and from the little I have read, a concept of privacy making it stand out.
-But RaiBlocks is straight forward in its focus (money - not a damn "computing platform") and I would also argue the block lattice model feels very natural to me; so natural that I can't understand why blockchains have been around all this time, and why only RaiBlocks picked such a model.
+But Nano is straight forward in its focus (money - not a damn "computing platform") and I would also argue the block lattice model feels very natural to me; so natural that I can't understand why blockchains have been around all this time, and why only Nano picked such a model.

 ## Open Source
 I am a quite experienced developer, and I wanted to get involved in the community somehow.
 I have taken part in many different open source projects during the years and that's how I like to work.

 Frankly...
-RaiBlocks has in my humble opinion a bit of learning to do in this department.
+[Nano](https://nano.org) has in my humble opinion a bit of learning to do in this department.
 The core team is fairly silent and things are being developed "out of sight".
 I understand that there are probably commercial reasons for some things being "cooked up" in the dark, but it does make the community "second class citizens"...

 From what I can tell, we have no real saying in what's being done nor how the roadmap is supposed to look.
 Maybe I am missing something here though, perhaps I am just old-fashion, or perhaps there are channels open that I should have known about?